It’s time to get evangelical, peeps! Release yourself from the yolk of the menu bar and its insidious demands on your coordination and time!

 2. Copy and Paste

-The copy and paste short cuts are classics and a pretty much universal for all apps and programs.
+The copy and paste short cuts are classics and are pretty much universal for all apps and programs.

 Copy: ctrl + C (⌘ + F for Mac)